About The Group

 • Planting wild flowers;

-• Stream clearing;
+• Stream or pond clearing;

-• Making bird/bat boxes;
+• Making and installing bird/bat boxes;

 • As well as improving the local environment being a volunteer is a great way to get fresh air and exercise and to meet people.
-An expert from BTCV attends most conservation work days to co-ordinate things, provide tools and to give training where required.

 • Three Brooks Nature Conservation Group Constitution (12kb PDF)